 And it was Google, ten years ago, that introduced the practice of Site Reliability Engineering (SRE) as a better way—a cloud-like way—to manage and operate fast, scalable, and secure infrastructure and applications.
 Today, our annual research shows that 77% of organizations across industries have adopted or plan to adopt the approach, and nearly every company operates in multiple public cloud environments.
 The lower cost, greater efficiency, and speed of delivery offered by public cloud is no longer restricted to public cloud.
 The commodification of cloud is complete.

 Public cloud is in no danger of losing relevance.
 Public cloud is a part of nearly every organization’s strategy, and there are no signs that will change in the near future.
 Every “state of cloud” report notes that adoption is rising, especially across the SMB market.
-What is changing is the approach to the application security and delivery services organization’s use to secure and scale applications—in the cloud and on-premises.
+What is changing is the organization's approach to the use of application security and delivery services to secure and scale applications—in the cloud and on-premises.

 The shift toward XaaS and the edge is real and accelerating.
 The security-as-a-service market, in particular, is booming and there is an explosive amount of activity in cloud-based observability and automation platform services.
 Edge platforms—almost universally architected on a cloud-based model—are rising fast to enable demand to deploy data-processing and digital experience application workloads as close to their consumers as possible.